thesmokingrobot/11ty-no-style-please/posts/brute-force-statistical-inference-go-brrr-is-usually-a-bad-plan.md

 tags:
   - post
 ---

-thoughts on statistical inference in adaptive markets via a toy example
+here are some thoughts on statistical inference in adaptive markets via a toy example...

 say someone starts coming in every day at 2pm and doing a significantly large TWAP buy.